The Kite Runner: Other

 The novel was first adapted to the stage in March 2007 by Bay Area playwright Matthew Spangler where it was performed at San Jose State University.
 Two years later, David Ira Goldstein, artistic director of Arizona Theater Company, organized for it to be performed at San Jose Repertory Theatre.
 The play was produced at Arizona Theatre Company in 2009, Actor's Theatre of Louisville and Cleveland Play House in 2010, and The New Repertory Theatre of Watertown, Massachusetts in 2012.
 The theatre adaption premiered in Canada as a co-production between Theatre Calgary and the Citadel Theatre in January 2013.
 In April 2013, the play premiered in Europe at the Nottingham Playhouse, with Ben Turner acting in the lead role.

 Hosseini was approached by Piemme, his Italian publisher, about adapting The Kite Runner to a graphic novel in 2011.
 Having been "a fan of comic books since childhood", he was open to the idea, believing that The Kite Runner was a good candidate to be presented in a visual format.
 Fabio Celoni provided the illustrations for the project and regularly updated Hosseini on his progress before its release in September of that year.
 The latter was pleased with the final product and said, "I believe Fabio Celoni's work vividly brings to life not only the mountains, the bazaars, the city of Kabul and its kite-dotted skies, but also the many struggles, conflicts, and emotional highs and lows of Amir's journey."

-Kite Runner projectThe Kite Runner was also an inspiration for the creation of the Kite Runner project in Istanbul, an initiative of the association Diyalog in cooperation with International Media Support (IMS).
-This project started in 2022 with the purpose of providing journalistic skills and media culture to journalists from Afghanistan, as well as legal advice and language courses.
-The project is planned in a way that every person in the globe can take part in the workshops, social events and network building through online participation.
-The main objective of this project is to serve as social gathering, networking booster and a platform to professionalising media skills while promoting intercultural understanding between borders.